Alan Trejo Player Props: Rockies vs. Diamondbacks

 Alan Trejo At The Plate

-- He has not hit a long ball in his 20 games this year.
+- In 21 games played this year, he has not hit a long ball.

-- In three games this year, Trejo has picked up an RBI, with more than one RBI once.
+- In three games this season, Trejo has picked up an RBI, with more than one RBI once.

-- He has scored a run in three of 20 games so far this season.
+- He has scored in three games this year (14.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.